-- Continue monitoring main bridge construction and structural steel erection.

-- Continue monitoring off-site precast panel fabrication activities for the end span and Highway 17 exit ramp, and fabrication of multi-use path structural steel. - Continued detailed landscaping plan for the Project.
+- Continue site monitoring at piers and other locations in New Westminster and Surrey. - Continue monitoring main bridge construction and structural steel erection. - Continue monitoring off-site precast panel fabrication activities for the Highway 17 exit ramp, and fabrication of multi-use path structural steel. - Continue detailed landscaping plan for the Project.